 Fish in the wild depend on their camouflage to avoid predators.
 Not so for the orange and yellow koi in your pond.

 The combination of brightly colored fish and shallow water in most backyard ponds make them the perfect all-you-can-eat buffets for predators.
 A few fish caves will help your fish hide, despite the brightly colored targets on their scales.

-Fish caves are built-in underwater structures that give your finned friends a place to hang out when predators loom overhead.
-You can also buy cave-like shelters to place in the bottom of your pond, or add natural cover like waterlilies and lotus.
+Fish caves are underwater structures that give your finned friends a place to hang out when predators loom overhead.
+They can be built into the pond, or they can be purchased and placed into existing ponds.

 It’s good to know your enemy.
-Great Blue Heron are actually pretty interesting creatures, once you look past their fish-stealing tendencies:
+Great Blue Herons are actually pretty interesting creatures, once you look past their fish-stealing tendencies:

 - If there’s a heron in your yard, you won’t miss it.
 These lanky birds stand 3 to 4 feet tall and can have a wingspan of more than 6 feet.